National Science Week

 'Drones, Droids and Robots' poster for schools

 A poster respresenting the 2016 theme with information on National Science Week 2016 on the reverse was posted to every Australian school in early May.
-A digital version will also be available for you to print out.
+Here is a version that you can print out.

 The digital, web-based teacher resource book is now available.
 Click on the title above to go straight to the web-based digital book.

 Apply for a school grant.
 Schools can apply for up to $500 to help them conduct a National Science Week activity/event.
 Applications open on 29 February 2016.
 For more details go to the 2016 National Science Week school grants page.